 Continuous integration (CI), continuous delivery/deployment (CD), and continuous testing (CT) accelerate the code release process and help with deployment.

 IT organizations are increasingly turning to DevOps practices to improve value delivery for the customer.
 When DevOps implements CI, CD, and CT methods correctly, releases become more reliable and error-free.
-This, in turn, leads to higher productivity, efficiency, and customer satisfaction.
+This, in turn, leads to higher productivity, customer retention, and long-term ROI.

 The discussion around them is important because now, with DevOps, developers receive feedback from stakeholders and tools that systematically monitor and test their code in the pipeline.
 Enter: CI, CD, and CT.